python4004/Tabby-HTB/tabby.md

 ![lfi](https://user-images.githubusercontent.com/36403473/86301222-95110380-bc05-11ea-8f59-d41dbaa6f153.png)
- very good i have `tomcat` password `$3cureP4s5w0rd123!` no i can acess `The host-manager` but i dont have any authorization to  upload any shell on this server so lets googling maybe find way. i found an exploitaion to this server [Tomcat exploitaion](https://www.hackingarticles.in/multiple-ways-to-exploit-tomcat-manager/) now from `LFI` we can get `RCE`
+ very good i have `tomcat` password `$3cureP4s5w0rd123!` now i can acess `The host-manager` but i dont have any authorization to  upload any shell on this server so lets googling maybe find way. i found an exploitaion to this server [Tomcat exploitaion](https://www.hackingarticles.in/multiple-ways-to-exploit-tomcat-manager/) now from `LFI` we can get `RCE`
 ### Exploitation